Are you doing a keto diet and missing Hershey’s “Perfectly Chocolate” cake recipe? You know the one that’s on the back of Hershey’s cocoa powder box.

 How To Make A Keto Hershey’s “Perfectly Chocolate” Cake

-Just like the original recipe you’re going to start by mixing the dry and wet ingredients in two separate bowls.
+Just like the original recipe, you will start by mixing the dry and wet ingredients in two separate bowls.

-You can also use melted refined coconut oil, or ghee in place the butter.
-If you opt to use coconut oil I suggest you use refined coconut oil so that the coconut flavor doesn’t overpower the recipe.
+You can also use melted refined coconut oil or ghee in place of the butter.
+If you opt to use coconut oil, I suggest you use refined coconut oil so that the coconut flavor doesn’t overpower the recipe.

-I also used 3 large eggs instead of the two that the original recipe called for to ensure the cake would be moist and have the perfect crumb.
+I also used three large eggs instead of the two that the original recipe called for to ensure the cake would be moist and have the perfect crumb.